Decompression (diving)

 The mechanisms of bubble formation and the damage bubbles cause has been the subject of medical research for a considerable time and several hypotheses have been advanced and tested.
 Tables and algorithms for predicting the outcome of decompression schedules for specified hyperbaric exposures have been proposed, tested and used, and in many cases, superseded.
 Although constantly refined and generally considered acceptably reliable, the actual outcome for any individual diver remains slightly unpredictable.
 Although decompression retains some risk, this is now generally considered acceptable for dives within the well tested range of normal recreational and professional diving.
-Nevertheless, currently popular decompression procedures advise a 'safety stop' additional to any stops required by the algorithm, usually of about three to five minutes at 3 to 6 m, particularly 1 on an otherwise continuous no-stop ascent.
+Nevertheless, currently many popular decompression procedures advise a 'safety stop' additional to any stops required by the algorithm, usually of about three to five minutes at 3 to 6 m, particularly on an otherwise continuous no-stop ascent.

 Decompression may be continuous or staged.
-A staged decompression ascent is interrupted by decompression stops at calculated depth intervals, but the entire ascent is actually part of the decompression and the ascent rate is critical to harmless elimination of inert gas.
+A staged decompression ascent is interrupted by decompression stops at calculated depth intervals, but the entire ascent is actually part of the decompression and the ascent rate is important for harmless elimination of inert gas.
 A no-decompression dive, or more accurately, a dive with no-stop decompression, relies on limiting the ascent rate for avoidance of excessive bubble formation in the fastest tissues.
 The elapsed time at surface pressure immediately after a dive is also an important part of decompression and can be thought of as the last decompression stop of a dive.
 It can take up to 24 hours for the body to return to its normal atmospheric levels of inert gas saturation after a dive.
-When time is spent on the surface between dives this is known as the "surface interval" and is considered when calculating decompression requirements for the subsequent dive.
+When time is spent on the surface between dives this is known as the "surface interval" and is considered part of decompression when calculating decompression requirements for the subsequent dive.

 Efficient decompression requires the diver to ascend fast enough to establish as high a decompression gradient, in as many tissues, as safely possible, without provoking the development of symptomatic bubbles.
-This is facilitated by the highest acceptably safe oxygen partial pressure in the breathing gas, and avoiding gas changes that could cause counterdiffusion bubble formation or growth.
+This is facilitated by the highest acceptably safe oxygen partial pressure in the breathing gas, and avoiding gas changes that could cause inert gas counterdiffusion bubble formation or growth.
 The development of schedules that are both safe and efficient has been complicated by the large number of variables and uncertainties, including personal variation in response under varying environmental conditions and workload.